Active

 Regenerative Fund for Nature principles

-The Fund tracks its impact using a set of core principles, which were updated in 2024:
+The Fund tracks its impact using a core set of principles:

 Monitoring and evaluation

 Measuring the fund’s impact is critical to ensuring lasting results.
-In 2024, the team launched a Monitoring and Evaluation Framework to track progress across the fund’s six core principles: soil health, biodiversity, climate, water, livelihoods and animal welfare.
-This framework translates the fund’s principles into clear measurable outcomes — using indicators, metrics, proven methods aligned with industry standards and best practices.
+To guide the approach for measurable impact, the fund uses a Monitoring and Evaluation Framework to track progress across the fund’s six core principles: soil health, biodiversity, climate, water, livelihoods and animal welfare.
+This framework translates the fund’s principles into clear measurable outcomes — using indicators, metrics and proven methods aligned with industry standards and best practices.

 The “Regenerative Fund Measurement and Evaluation Framework” was designed to intentionally align with established measurement standards such as Science Based Targets for Nature (SBTN), Volumetric Water Benefit Accounting (WVBA), European Animal Welfare Indicators (AWIN) and Welfare Quality protocols, Textile Exchange Regenerative Outcomes Framework (TE ROF) and One Planet Business for Biodiversity (OP2B).
 By aligning with industry practices and global standards, the fund can connect the efforts of the private sector, field operations and international standards and frameworks to drive broader integration across corporate industries.